betterscientificsoftware/bssw.io/Site/BSSwFellowshipProgram/FellowsFAQ.md

 ## Application Questions

 ### What is the fellowship application deadline for this year?
 The application deadine is Tuesday, October 15, 2019, before midnight, PDT.
 This is a firm deadline that will not be extended.
-See [BSSw Application webpage](https://bssw.io/BSSwFellowshipProgram/FellowshipApply) for the complete timeline.
+See the [BSSw Application webpage](https://bssw.io/pages/apply-for-the-bssw-fellowship-program) for the complete timeline.

 ### Is a particular format required for the proposal?

-Yes, please see the [BSSw Application webpage](https://bssw.io/BSSwFellowshipProgram/FellowshipApply) for details, including a link to the application form.
+Yes, please see the [BSSw Application webpage](https://bssw.io/pages/apply-for-the-bssw-fellowship-program) for details, including a link to the application form.

-### What is the difference between the two Experience questions on the application form?
+### What is the difference between the two "Experience" questions on the application form?

-The first (*Describe your work relevant to scientific software*) is asking about your background in scientific software products, and what "hands-on" experience you have had that would make you a credible expert in some aspect of scientific software.
+The first (*Describe your work relevant to scientific software*) is asking about your background in scientific software products, and what "hands-on" experience you've had that would make you a credible expert in some aspect of scientific software.

 The second (*Describe your background and experience relevant to being a BSSw Fellow*) is asking about evidence that you could be an effective advocate for better scientific software, reaching out to others to convey what you know as an expert.